mzywj2/Project-1---Group-4-Genome-Assembly/README.md

 In addition to various plots, NanoPlot also creates a NanoPlot report which can be viewed by creating a web browser:

-`python3 -m http.server 34567` - 34567 can be changed to your personalised 5 digit extension
+`python3 -m http.server 34567` - 34567 is an example of the personalised 5 digit extension that is required

 To view the report go to your web browser and type:

-http://10.102.161.12:34567  - which is the ip and the hpc extension
+http://<ip address>:34567  - which is the ip and your personalised the hpc extension

 ### Miniasm Figure: